aligent/orocommerce-elasticsearch-bundle/README.md

 1. Search autocomplete

 ## Compatibility
-This module is compatible with Oro Commerce 1.3
+This module is compatible with Oro Commerce 1.6, using Elastic Search 5.3.*

 ## Installing/Getting started